Posts tagged with "user interface"

 Complexity and emotion in design

-[Direct link for non-Flash devices] I like some of Don Norman‘s (now slightly older) theses about complexity and emotion in design.
-In an online essay entitled Emotional Design: People and Things he writes, Products differ in their appeal on the three design dimensions, but so too do people and situations.
-Some people are behavioral, emphasizing [...]
+I like some of Don Norman‘s (now slightly older) theses about complexity and emotion in design.
+In an online essay entitled Emotional Design: People and Things he writes, Products differ in their appeal on the three design dimensions, but … [read more]

 Why Apple’s iPad will be very, very successful